uhaeusler/tutorial_invDesign_DLA/README.md

 ### PIP INSTALL CEVICHE

 If you followed the instructions above, you are now ready to use ceviche.
-Let me point out that there is actually another way of accessing `ceviche`, which actually qualifies for the term "installation".
+Let me point out that there is actually another way of accessing `ceviche`.
+This way actually qualifies for the term "installation" in a more narrow sense.
 For this, we open Anaconda Prompt (or cmd if you are not using conda) and type

     pip install ceviche